 - Development of new strategies for reducing both acute and chronic transplant related toxicities

-- Analysis of patient-reported quality of life undergoing BMT and developing new interventions to improve the experience of our patients and their caretakers
+- Analysis of patient-reported outcomes including quality of life of our patients undergoing BMT and developing new interventions to improve the experience of both patients and their caretakers

 - BMT Survivorship program to better address the long-term health needs of patients after transplant

 Novel treatment approaches against graft-vs-host disease (GVHD):

 - Participation in national consortiums and clinical trials studying acute and chronic GVHD

 - Development of new therapies to prevent acute and chronic GVHD